PrathameshBelvalkar/Video-Transcriber/README.md

 ## File Naming Convention
 The generated subtitles file will be named according to the video file name with the .srt extension.
 For example, if the video file is named `example.mp4`, the subtitle file will be `example.srt`.

+## Future Scopes

+Here are some potential enhancements and features that could be added to the Video Transcriber in future updates:

+1. **Support for Additional File Formats:**
+   - Extend support to additional video and audio formats beyond the current ones.
+This may include formats like `.mov`, `.flv`, or `.wav`.

+2. **Language Detection and Support:**
+   - Integrate automatic language detection and support for multiple languages.
+Enhance the Whisper model integration to handle various languages more efficiently.

+3. **Improved User Interface:**
+   - Enhance the graphical user interface (GUI) with features such as:
+     - Drag-and-drop file selection.
+     - Progress indicators for audio extraction and transcription.
+     - Customizable settings for subtitle appearance (e.g., font size, color).

+4. **Export Options:**
+   - Provide additional subtitle export options, such as formats like `.vtt` or `.ass`.
+Add features to customize subtitle formatting and timing.

+Feel free to contribute to the project or suggest additional features and improvements.
+Your feedback is valuable for making the Video Transcriber tool better!